mnot/httplint/.antigravity/rules.md

 These MUST be run after each code change, and MUST all succeed before presenting something to the user.

-ALWAYS use `.venv/bin/python` if you need to run Python.
+You MUST use `.venv/bin/python` if you need to run Python and the task isn't covered by the make rules above.
+Don't run pytest; use make test.
+You can run `test/`test_foo` with `make test_foo`.

 Note that `make` targets automatically use the virtual environment, so you don't need to activate it explicitly.